Benji0187/writing-test/README.md

 ### What happens when I start a Checkout Session?

 Starting a Checkout Session causes the system to generate a link and share it with the payer.
-The system invites the payer visit the link to review and confirm their payer information.
+The system invites the payer to visit the link to review and confirm their payer information.
 The payer can make changes to their payer information if necessary.

 ### What happens when the payer confirms their payment details?